 The definitions of CT provided by Wing [3-5] and the operationalized versions [6] emphasize CT as an ability to formulate and solve problems using information representations and automated processing.
 Abstractions, iterations, conditional logic, algorithmic thinking, parallel computing are considered fundamental concepts of CT.

 Different initiatives for integrating CT within existing curricula have started to gain footing.
 Most initiatives have been at the K12 level.
 However, some universities are integrating CT modules throughout their undergraduate program whereas others are offering it as a semester long course.
-Some of these courses are being offered with a particular discipline viewpoint while others as a general education course designed for all non-computers science majors.
+Some of these courses are being offered with a particular discipline viewpoint, while others are general education courses designed for all non-computers science majors.
 Online learning platforms (e.g. Scratch, Alice, Blockly) have also been considered to foster learning of CT.
-The emphasis of teaching has ranged from learning CT in contexts versus learning across context, a cognitive ability versus an application of skills, as a problem solving tool or as an alternative approach to creatively express one’s ideas.
-Along with high level programming languages e.g. Python, CT courses also use block based programming languages such as Blockly, Alice, or Scratch to make CT easier for novice learners.
+The emphasis of teaching has ranged from learning CT in contexts versus learning across context, a cognitive ability versus an application of skills, as a problem solving tool, or as an alternative approach to creatively express one’s ideas.
+Along with high level programming languages such as Python, CT courses also use block-based programming languages such as Blockly, Alice, or Scratch to make CT easier for novice learners.
 The pedagogical approaches seem to be limited to solving programming problems, digital storytelling, and game design.
 Students learn CT individually as well in groups.
 However, assessment related to CT has mostly been done at the individual level.

 STATEMENT OF THESIS/PROBLEM

 The overarching goal of the proposed dissertation study is to better understand the collaborative process of learning CT.
-In order to doing so, the proposed dissertation study aims to look into CT from three standpoints.
+In order to do so, the proposed dissertation aims to look into CT from three standpoints.
 The following paragraphs describe each of these standpoints, the data that will be used, and the proposed analysis methods.

 The first part of the study will investigate existing literature and synthesize the implications and pedagogical approaches of learning and assessing CT (particularly at the university level).